Nathaniel Bayly: Early life

 In 1726, Nathaniel Bayly was born in Westbury, Wiltshire.

 In the 1730s, Nathaniel Bayly was a young boy when his family relocated with him to the Colony of Jamaica.
 In 1759, Nathaniel Bayly moved to England, and he conducted a trans-Atlantic family business with his brother Zachary Bayly, using their slaves on their Jamaican estates to create large profits, and using their political contacts to protect their investments.

 Slave owner

 The Bayly family owned several plantations and thousands of slaves in the Colony of Jamaica.

-After being with his family in Jamaica, he returned to England in 1759, and lived in style in London.
+After being with his family in Jamaica, he returned to England in 1759, and lived in London.
+The Gentleman’s and Citizen’s Almanack for 1772 lists Bayly’s town residence as Dover Street in Mayfair and his country residence as Hanwell, Middlesex.
+He was described by his nephew Bryan Edwards as living “in a high and elegant style of life”.
+In 1768 he was appointed to the board of trustees of the Charity of William Hobbayne.
+In the 1770s, he commissioned a survey and garden design from Capability Brown (See Page 96 of Brown’s account book) but the house for which the work was to be done is not recorded.

 In 1770, Nathaniel Bayly inherited the Jamaican property of his brother Zachary, which included plantations and thousands of slaves at Baylys Vale, Brimmer Hall, Crawle, Nonsuch, Trinity plantation, Tryall and Unity and stores and other buildings in Saint Mary Parish, Jamaica, including the town of Port Maria, and at Greenwich Park in Saint Andrew Parish, Jamaica.